fletchjp/MERG-Arduino-Software/Signals/SignalComposite/SignalCombined2/Readme.md

 This now being combined with the Observer Design Pattern from ArduinoSTLObserver6

-A first example exploring the possibilities.
+A second example exploring the possibilities.

 This is based on ArduinoSTLComposite5 which supports multiple parents,